oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/latency_control/README.md

 ### Rules and Limitations
 * `latency_anchor_id` must be non-negative
 * `latency_anchor_id` must be a unique number within the whole design
-* Two endpoints of a constraint must meet one of the following conditions:
+* The labeled function and the constrained function of a constraint must meet one of the following conditions:
-  * Both endpoints are not in any cluster
+  * Both are in the same block but not in any cluster
-  * Both endpoints are in the same cluster
+  * Both are in the same cluster

+The compiler strives to achieve the latency constraints, and it errors out if some constraints cannot be satisfied.
+For example, if one constraint specifies function A should be scheduled after function B, while another constraint specifies function B should be scheduled after function A, then that set of constraints is unsatisfiable.

 ## Key Concepts
-* How to set latency constraints between accessing functions of side effects
+* How to set latency constraints to pipes and LSUs accesses
+* How to confirm that the compiler respected the latency control directive

 ## License
 Code samples are licensed under the MIT license.
 See